andreaselben/andreaselben.github.io/_pages/research.md

 How can we understand, learn from, and ultimately use quantum devices as controllable quantum many-body systems?

+Quantum technology is moving toward increasingly capable devices for quantum computation, simulation, and sensing.
+Already today, these devices provide unprecedented experimental access to controlled many-body quantum systems, with tunable dynamics, measurements, interactions, and noise.

-Quantum simulators and quantum computers are not only computational platforms — they are highly complex many-body systems from which we can learn, discover, and be surprised.
-My research develops theoretical and computational methods to extract reliable information from these systems and to turn that understanding into useful protocols for quantum simulation and quantum computation.
+These devices are fascinating quantum many-body systems in their own right.
+We develop theoretical and computational approaches to understand, probe, and learn from them — and to turn this understanding into useful protocols for quantum simulation, benchmarking, and quantum computation.

 ## Scientific directions